Volume

 Speaking with a proper volume is important but also make sure you are also varying your volume.
 Speaking at different volumes throughout your presentation is an effective way to highlight key points.
 Speaking at a lower volume draws your audience in.
 Alternatively, a louder volume will emphasis key points.

-Practice at home or in a classroom with your roommates, friends, family, or anyone who will listen.
+Practice in the Communication Center, at home, or in a classroom with your roommates, friends, family, or anyone who will listen.
 Practice in a variety of room sizes with an audience member sitting at the back of the room.
 Have your audience member make note of your vocal variety and if they can hear you throughout the whole presentation.